Foreign policy of the first Trump administration: 2020

 January 2020 saw the outbreak of what would become the worldwide COVID-19 pandemic.
 On May 29, Trump announced that the U.S. would cease funding of the World Health Organization (WHO) and pull out of the agency, claiming that it had protected China while the coronavirus outbreak there spread to other countries to become a pandemic.

 The U.S. signed the Doha Agreement in February 2020, a peace deal with the Taliban that facilitated the withdrawal of U.S. forces from Afghanistan and the official conclusion of the war in Afghanistan.

 In 2020, the U.S. brokered agreements that established or reestablished diplomatic and economic relations between Israel and four Muslim nations: the United Arab Emirates, Bahrain, Sudan, and Morocco.
 The New York Times and the Associated Press described these "Abraham Accords" as one of Trump's main foreign policy achievements.
 Several of the normalization agreements involved diplomatic incentives offered by the U.S., which took steps to remove Sudan from the U.S.'s state sponsors of terrorism list, to recognize Moroccan sovereignty over the disputed region of Western Sahara, and to sell F-35 stealth fighter jets to the UAE.

 The agreements between Israel and the UAE, signed in August 2020, were the first between Israel and an Arab country in 25 years.
 A normalization agreement between Bahrain and Israel was signed in September 2020, providing for diplomatic relations (exchanging ambassadors and opening embassies), the establishment of direct flights, and cooperation in health care, technology, agriculture, and other mutual industries.

 Similar agreements to normalize ties were made between Sudan and Israel in October 2020 (the agreement was for establishment of direct flights; an "end to the state of belligerence"; and direct economic and trade negotiations, with a focus on agriculture, but not full diplomatic relations) and between Israel and Morocco in December 2020.

 On September 4, 2020, after U.S.-brokered talks, Serbia and Kosovo signed an economic normalization agreement, which also resulted in Serbia agreeing to move its embassy to Jerusalem, and mutual recognition between Israel and Kosovo.
 In January, at the urging of European leaders, the U.S. brokered an agreement to restore flights between the capitals of Serbia and Kosovo for the first time in more than two decades.

+In October 2020, amid the Second Nagorno Karabakh War opposing Armenian-backed and self-proclaimed Republic of Artsakh to Azerbaijan, the Trump administration has not taken any side, and negotiated ceasefires that were quickly broken on the frontline.
+However, Secretary of State Mike Pompeo has criticized an alleged Turkish involvement in the conflict.
+The Trump administration has voiced in favor of a peaceful resolution of the conflict through diplomatic talks.